Matsadura/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back Changes the working directory to the previous one 11-list Lists the content of current directy / parent and /boot directory in this order along with hidden files 12-file_type Prints the file type
-13-symbolic_link Adds a symbolic link to a directory
+13-symbolic_link Adds a symbolic link to a directory 14-copy_html copies HTML files